bojunz/Web_Scraping/README.md

 ### Session Timeouts

 For long-running scrapers, session timeouts can occur.
-You may need to handle session renewal by automatically logging in or refreshing sessions.
+We may need to handle session renewal by automatically logging in or refreshing sessions.

 ### User Interaction Simulation